bostonbachexchange/project_4_Client/README.md

 #### As an admin user…
 * As an admin, I want to see all user profiles and view one by itself
+* As an admin, I want to be able to add/delete repertoire instead of user

 ## Wireframes